 It seems they’ve already moved on to the next crazy trend: driving selfies.
 For the less-savvy social media users out there, a selfie is a self-portrait taken with a smart phone camera.
 And a driving selfie is, unfortunately, exactly what it sounds like: a self-portrait taken while one is driving.
 With the hashtag #drivingselfie, #drivingtowork, and even #IhopeIdontcrash, these photos are uploaded by the thousands to online galleries on social media sites like Instagram and Twitter, posted mostly by young people behind the wheel of cars, trucks, motorcycles, and boats.

 Taking a photo requires even more concentration than texting: to open the camera app, focus, get that smile just right, and click the shutter.
 No one wants to send out a selfie with a crooked smile, so smile at the camera just a wee bit longer and WHAM!
 Those television commercials with the “last text I sent before I killed a family of three” are haunting enough; it’s only a matter of time before there is a public service announcement showing a driving selfie that ends up in the obituaries.

 Distracted driving probably will never go away.
 Technology will continue to evolve, and offer more distractions for drivers.
 Being aware of what other drivers might be doing in their cars is an important step in keeping yourself safe on the road.
 Check out distraction.gov to download a pledge to drive distraction-free for yourself or your young drivers.
-And if you’re ever involved in a car accident and suspect that distracted driving may be involved, be sure to contact one of the experienced auto accident attorneys at the Dolman Law Group at (727)451-6900.
-Please read more about our practice on our website; http://www.dolmanlaw.com/practice-area/distracted-drivers/
+And if you’re ever involved in a car accident and suspect that distracted driving may be involved, be sure to contact one of the experienced auto accident attorneys at the Sibley Dolman Gipe Accident Injury Lawyers, PA at (727)451-6900.
+Please read more about our practice on our website; https://www.dolmanlaw.com/practice-area/distracted-drivers/